Egida/Mirai-Source-Code-plus/README.md

 Uploaded for research purposes and so we can develop IoT and such.

-See "ForumPost.txt" or [ForumPost.md](ForumPost.md) for the post in which it leaks, if you want to know how it is all set up and the likes.

 ## Requirements
 * To be able to use vi.
 * It is recommended that Linux be used as the operating system.